cloudflare/cloudflare-docs/content/workers/wrangler/custom-builds.md

 # Custom builds

+Custom builds are a way for you to customize how your code is compiled, before being processed by Wrangler.

+{{<Aside type="note">}}
-With the release of Wrangler 2, it is no longer necessary to use webpack (and similar bundlers) to bundle your code.
+With the release of Wrangler 2, it is no longer necessary to use custom builds to bundle your code via webpack and similar bundlers.
 Wrangler runs [esbuild](https://esbuild.github.io/) by default as part of the `dev` and `publish` commands, and bundles your Worker project into a single Worker script.

-Sometimes, you might want to customize how your code is compiled, before being processed by Wrangler.
+{{</Aside>}}

-Within a `[build]` section in your `wrangler.toml`, we have the following options for configuring your custom build.
+Custom builds are configured by adding a `[build]` section in your `wrangler.toml`, and using the following options for configuring your custom build.

 {{<definitions>}}